• Bucket List

 With out Carnival shore excursion to De Palm Island, there was a complimentary lunch buffet, and all soft drinks and alcoholic beverages were included.

-Things to do with kids in Aruba
+One of the Top 5 Things to do with Kids in Aruba is to Visit Baby Beach!

 5 Things to do with Kids in Aruba